-Production internships are available in many departments, including stage operations, costumes, electrics, hair and makeup, projected titles and more.
+Production internships are available in many departments, including stage operations, costumes, electrics, hair and makeup and more.

-Costume Crafts 1 position.
-May 19 - July 26.
+Costume Crafts 2 positions.
+May 22 - July 30.
 Assist with craft work including dyeing, distressing, millinery and footwear of costumes for four productions.
 Requires theatrical sewing skills and skill in one or more crafts areas.
-Professional experience desirable.
+Portfolio required.

 Costume Stitcher 4 positions.
-Mid May-mid July.
+May-August (Dates Vary).
 Assist with construction and/or alteration of costumes for four productions.
 Requires theatrical sewing skills and academic shop experience.
-Professional experience desirable.
+Portfolio required.

 Hair & Makeup 2 positions.
-June 2 - Aug 24.
-Assist with daily maintenance of wigs; ventilating experience necessary; pre-performance application of makeup, wigs and hairstyling for singers; and backstage quick changes.
-Professional experience desired.
-A congenial and artist-oriented personality is essential.
+June 5 - Aug 22.
+Assist with daily maintenance of wigs; pre-performance application of make-up, wigs and hairstyling for singers; and backstage quick changes.
+Ventilating experience necessary, and a congenial and artist-oriented personality is essential.
+Portfolio required.

 Properties 1 position.
-May 12 - July 26.
+May 8 – August 13.
 Assist with construction and procurement of props for four mainstage productions and other events.
-Basic woodworking skills as well as skills in sewing, sculpting, painting or metal working required.
+Basic woodworking skills are required as well, as skills in one or more of the following areas: sewing, sculpting, painting or metal working.
 No run crew.

-Stage Operations 6 positions.
-May 12 or 19 – August 30.
-Install repertory scenery; run deck, rail and properties; perform daily scenery changeovers; build, install, and maintain rehearsal scenery and properties; and strike scenery at the end of the season.
-Some interns may have performance opportunities as supernumeraries.
+Stage Operations 7 positions.
+Mid May – August 26.
+Install repertory scenery; run deck, rail and properties; perform daily scenery changeovers; build, install and maintain rehearsal scenery and properties; and strike scenery at the end of the season.
 The position requires a basic familiarity with stage procedures and is an excellent introduction to most aspects of production.
 This is a large crew and a team-oriented attitude is essential.

 Wardrobe 6 positions.
-June 9 – August 30.
-Maintain large repertory costume inventory, dress principals and chorus, and assist with backstage quick changes.
-Interns also assist in costume shop for the first weeks of the contract period and need basic theatrical sewing skills.
+June 5 – August 26.
+Assist in maintaining large repertory costume inventory, dressing principals and chorus, and backstage quick changes.
+Interns also are given the opportunity to work in costume shop and/or crafts shop for the first weeks of the contract period and need basic theatrical sewing skills.
 A congenial and artist-oriented personality is essential.

 Read the blog Intern Insights, where 2013 carpentry/rigging intern Emmet writes about his Glimmerglass internship experience.